 Additional Disney Cruise Tips:

-- Did you know you can ship items to the ship?
+- Did you know you can ship items to the ship before you leave?
 Just call Disney Cruise Line and they will walk you through the process.

 - Each cruise has a Facebook group where you can connect with other cruisers on your ship.
 Simply search for your cruise and date.